 So you’ve tracked your day but it’s not perfect…That’s okay!
 Try and ensure that you’ve at the very least:

 - Are within a 40 under or over range of your calories

 - Females hit a minimum of 120g of protein; Males hit a minimum of 160g of protein

-- Females hit at least 15g of fiber; Males hit at least 30g of fiber
+- Females hit at least 15g of fibre; Males hit at least 30g of fibre

 - Don’t stress – incorporating your lifestyle is a win and benefit you shouldn’t deprive yourself of!
 The body doesn’t recognise food as good or bad it’s instead recognised for its macronutrient value so within the context of balance and moderation you can have your cake and eat it too.